 Writing an investment memorandum is an essential process many go through.

-A useful information memorandum for equity investors needs to give a good overview of the company and financial modelling.
+A useful information memorandum for equity investors needs to give a good overview of the company and financial modeling.

-Over the past 8 years, we have produced over 400 successful debt IM’s.
-Let’s share with you 5 actionable tips for writing your best one yet.
+Over the past 8 years, we have produced over 400 successful debt IMs.
+Read on to learn 5 actionable tips for writing your best one yet.